RageAgainstThePixel/job-builder/README.md

             "os": "windows-latest",
             "build-target": "WSAPlayer",
             "unity-version": "6000.0.49f1 (840e0a9776d9)",
-            ... // other custom properties
+            ... // other custom properties defined in the build options },
-          },
           ...
           {